JosieOnGit/Luniks/Geography/Cities per Nation.md

 Harbour city to the northwest of Thórirsant, allows for intercontinental connection and trade, most importantly with Zhuehai and Álusken.

 #### Kósfrii
-City most notable by its civil war after a fallen government, lasting from 2166 to 2172.
+City most notable by its civil war after a fallen local government, lasting from 2166 to 2172.
+The end of this war is noted in the [Liétivus Pact](https://github.com/BlackCatMS/Luniks/blob/main/Historic%20Events/Li%C3%A9tivus%20Pact%2C%20%20Mar%2030%202168.md) document.

 #### Kirŭijets